 - a) Has successfully refuted the presumptively and now fully complies; - b) With additional changes will fully comply; or - c) Does not/cannot meet HCB settings requirements.

-If it is determined that the setting has provided enough evidence that they fully comply the evidence package will be submitted for public comment for 30 days.
+If it is determined that the setting has provided enough evidence that they fully comply the evidence package will be submitted to CMS to see if they concur.